odu-cs432-websci/public/fall21/syllabus.md

 * CRN 20634 - WEB7 (in the US, but outside of Virginia)
 * CRN 20635 - WEB8 (outside of the US)

-Instructor Contact and Office Hours

-Dr. Michele Weigle: mweigle at cs.odu.edu, https://www.cs.odu.edu/~mweigle/

-My office hours will be *TBA*, or by appointment.
-All office hours will be held via Zoom (see Blackboard for the link to the Zoom meeting room).
-Students will be placed into the waiting room if I am already meeting with another student.
-If you cannot attend during regular office hours, please contact me to set up an alternate appointment time.

 ## Requirements

 ### Prerequisites

 Prerequisites: Standing as an undergraduate senior, graduate student, or approval from the instructor.
 Undergraduates should have a grade of C or better in CS 361 and CS 330.

 We will be using Python this semester.
-You are not required to know Python ahead of time, but since you are required to have previous programming experience, I expect you to be able to pick up the syntax quickly.
+You are not required to know Python ahead of time, but since *you are required to have previous programming experience*, I expect you to be able to pick up the syntax quickly.
 If you are unfamiliar with Python, I strongly suggest that you spend a bit of time with it before the semester begins.

 Here are some good Intro to Python resources:

 * [Introduction to Python](http://introtopython.org/)
 * [CS 1110: Introduction to Computing Using Python](http://www.cs.cornell.edu/courses/cs1110/2012fa/) (Cornell University)